thestippe/thestippe.github.io/_drafts/statistics/robust_regression.md

 ![The trace of the normal model](/docs/assets/images/statistics/robust_regression/trace_norm.webp)

-The traces doesn't show any relevant issue, and for our purposes it is sufficient this check.
+The trace doesn't show any relevant issue, and for our purposes it is sufficient this check.
 Let us check our fit